ketsia0623/learning-JAVA/README.md

         - Can only be accessed from its declaration until the end of the curly brackets, and is not accessible to code outside the curly bracket block
     ** To know in Java: Variable declarations are bound to their scope, and you cannot redeclare a variable in the same scope. **

+## 1.2 Structure of a Java Class
+    - Modifiers
+    - The class keyword
+    - The class name
+    - If any, name of superclass
+    - If any, list of interfaces implemented by class, preceded by implements keyword
+    - The class body, surrounded by { }